The Powys Nature Partnership is collaborating on nature recovery in Powys.

 EXAMPLES OF HABITATS WITH NATURE IN MIND...

-Unfortunately, many gardeners still think of hack-it-all-down and rake-it-all-up gardening clean up as good gardening.
 We now understand how our gardens and outdoor spaces can become havens for creatures, large and small, depending on what we plant in them and how we tend to our cultivated spaces.
-Thanks to books like Doug Tallamy’s Bringing Nature Home, we now know how important native plants are for insects, birds, amphibians and even people.
-Our gardens play an important role in supporting wildlife and what we do in them every autumn can either enhance or inhibit that role.

 Three things we can do in our Autumn gardens to help wildlife.

-1. The Native Bees
+1. Provide shelter for the Native Bees

 Many species of native bees need a place to spend the winter that is protected from cold and predators.
 They may hunker down under a piece of peeling tree bark, or they may stay tucked away in the hollow stem of an ornamental grass.
 Some spend the winter as an egg or larvae in a burrow in the ground.